Round Lake, Illinois: Education

 Round Lake students attend schools in one of five different elementary and high school districts.

 The Roman Catholic Archdiocese of Chicago operates Catholic schools.
 St. Joseph School is in Round Lake.
 The student population from circa 2016 to 2020 declined by 92.
 The archdiocese asked if there were interested benefactors, but the archdiocese was unsuccessful.
-Therefore the archdiocese decided to close the school after spring 2020.
+Therefore, the archdiocese decided to close the school after spring 2020.

+Transportation

+The Round Lake station provides Metra commuter rail service along the Milwaukee District North Line.
+Trains connect Round Lake to Chicago Union Station, Fox Lake station and points in between.

+Pace provides bus service on Route 570 connecting Round Lake to Fox Lake, Grayslake, and other destinations.